GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

-  x_unit          % Units of XX axis (Optional) y_unit          % Units of YY axis (Optional) z_unit          % Units of ZZ axis (Optional)
+  x_unit          % Units of XX axis (Optional) y_unit          % Units of YY axis (Optional) z_unit          % Units of ZZ axis (Optional) layout          % A three character string describing the image memory layout

 Definition of the *grid structure* that holds a grid and its metadata.